- Discover the breath-taking Mayan ruins of Tikal, Guatemala

 31-nights’ accommodation are included on this trip.
 You’ll mainly stay in simple but comfortable hostels and hotels.
 Rooms are on a multi-share basis and are same sex.
 Do bear in mind that you’ll be travelling through countries where cold water showers are common, so hot water showers may not always be available – although you might find a cold shower a welcome prospect after spending time in the heat of the day!

-Four breakfasts, two lunches, and five dinners are included as part of this trip and includes traditional meals at your homestays.
-Please budget around 765USD-995USD/£550-£750 for the duration of your trip to purchase food and drinks not included in your itinerary.
+Two breakfasts, two lunches, and four dinners are included as part of this trip.
+This includes traditional meals at your homestays.
+Please budget around 785USD-1020USD/£550-£750 for the duration of your trip to purchase food and drinks not included in your itinerary.